holukas/diive/README.md

 **D**ata - **I**mport - **I**nvestigate - **V**isualize - **E**xport

-`DIIVE` is a GUI-based Python application that aims to facilitate working with time series data.
+`diive` is a Python library for time series post-processing.

 The app is still in alpha phase, which means that new features are added (and sometimes removed) frequently (as needed) and bugs can be expected.